 - Make viewing your content easy.
-A responsive donation form will adjust to fit any screen size, so donors can easily interact with content from their smartphones, tablets, or other devices.
+A responsive donation page will adjust to fit any screen size, so donors can easily interact with content from their smartphones, tablets, or other devices.

 - Give donors a good experience on your page.
 They won't have to zoom in or out in order to read and fill out your donation form.

 - Avoid worrying about poor formatting or readability.
 From your branding and images to your fields, with a mobile-responsive platform, everything will be automatically resized, reformatted, and readable.

 If an individual is forced to hold off on donating until they have access to a desktop computer, they may forget altogether.
 Remember, many of your supporters likely come across your marketing materials on their mobile device (e.g. email and social media), so make it easy to donate and avert all frustrations by making your donation page mobile-responsive!